 Q. Can staff wear cloth masks to conserve supplies of surgical masks?

-Cloth face coverings are not considered PPE because their capability to protect healthcare personnel (HCP) is R. unknown.
-To conserve supplies of surgical masks, the facemasks should be reserved for use by HCP.
-Patients should use a cloth face covering, tissue, or other barrier for source control.
+R. Cloth face coverings are not considered PPE because their capability to protect healthcare personnel (HCP) is unknown.

 Q. What facility staff could wear a cloth face covering?